phatak-dev/blog/_drafts/graal-vm-part-5.md

 ---
 layout: post
-title: "Experiments with Graal VM : Part 4 - JS Object to Case Class" date : 2020-03-14
+title: "Experiments with GraalVM - Part 5 - Passing Scala Object to JavaScript" date : 2020-03-18
 categories: scala graal-vm
 ---
-GraalVM is new open source project by Oracle which is trying to make Java VM an universal VM to run all the different languages.
-Before Graal, there were already few languages like Scala, Closure which targetted JVM as their runtime.
-This has been hugely successful for those language.
-GraalVM takes this idea further and makes it easy to target JVM so that more languages can target JVM and it becomes the defacto VM to run all languages.
+GraalVM is a new open source project by Oracle which is trying to make Java VM an universal VM to run all the major languages.
+Before GraalVM, there were already few languages like Scala, Closure which targeted JVM as their runtime.
+This has been hugely successful for those languages.
+GraalVM takes this idea further and makes it easy to target JVM so that many more languages can coexist on JVM.

 GraalVM is around from 2014 as a research project.
 It's been used in production by Twitter from 2017.
 But for general public, it became production ready in latter half of 2019.

 In this series posts, I will be exploring what GraalVM can bring to JVM ecosystem.
-This is the fourth post in the series which explores passing complex objects from JS to Scala.
+This is the fifth post in the series which explores passing complex objects from Scala to JS.
 You can read all the posts in the series [here](/categories/graal-vm)

-## Returning Complex Values
+## Passing Values From Scala To JavaScript

-In last post, we saw how to use a function from JS in Scala.
-In many applications, sharing data between languages is important for interportablity.
-Javascript encodes it data as JS object.
-In Scala, we encode the data as the case classes.
-In this example, we will see how to convert a JS object to Case class.
+In last post, we saw how to consume JavaScript object inside the Scala program.
+In this post, we will be discussing about how to pass Scala objects to Javascript.

-## Return JS Object from Code
+## Enable Allow Access on Context

+By default, the guest language, JavaScript in our example, doesn't have access to any objects from host langage, Scala in our case.
+This is done for security purposes.
+But we can override this by enabling access on the context level.

-The below code returns a Javascript object after it's evaluation
+The below code shows how to do that

 {% highlight scala %}

-val context = Context.create()
+val context = Context.newBuilder().allowAllAccess(true).build()
-val result = context.eval("js","({ 'name':'John', 'age':20})")

 {% endhighlight %}

-In this code, result will have the javascript object.
+Here we are using builder pattern of context to pass extra parameter.
+Using **allowAllAccess** method on context, we allow access to host environement.

-## Define Scala Case Class
+## Create a Scala Object

-The below code will define a Scala case class.
+The below code creates a person object in Scala

 {% highlight scala %}

 case class Person(name:String, age:Int)

+val person = Person("John",20)

 {% endhighlight %}

-## Converting JS Object to Case Class
+## Make Scala Object Available to JavaScript

-The below code converts the result to case class object.
+Not every object created in Scala is available to JavaScript by default.
+It needs to be explicitely made availble.

 {% highlight scala %}

- val person = Person(result.getMember("name").asString(), result.getMember("age").asInt())
+context.getBindings("js").putMember("person",person)

 {% endhighlight %}

-The above code uses, **getMember** method available on **Value** object to read from the result returned by Javascript.
-It acts as a getter method.
-Using this we can read the result and fill the same to our case class.
+In above code, using **putMember** method, we make person object available for JavaScript.

+## Using Scala Object from JavaScript

+The below code show accessing the person object in JavaScript code.

+{% highlight scala %}

+ val result = context.eval("js","person.name() == 'John' && person.age() == 20").asBoolean()

+{% endhighlight %}

+As you can see from the code, we can access the person object as a normal JavaScript object.

 ## Code

-You can access complete code on [github]()
+You can access complete code on [github](https://github.com/phatak-dev/GraalVMExperiments/blob/master/src/main/scala/com/madhukaraphatak/graalvm/PassClassToJs.scala).

 ## Conclusion

 Polygot nature of GraalVM makes it very attractive to mix and match different languages on same VM.
-In this post we saw to write simple Javascript Hello World using GraalVM polygot API.
+Ability to pass values between different languages makes it seemless to do different computation in different languages.